Weak and entropy physics-informed neural networks for conservation laws: Introduction

 \section{Introduction}

-Nonlinear conservation laws arise in a wide range of scientific and engineering applications, including compressible fluid dynamics, shallow water flows, gas dynamics, and related transport phenomena \cite{Lax1973, LeVeque2002, Dafermos2016, toro2009riemann, aboussi2023highly}.
-These models describe the evolution of conserved physical quantities and play a central role in the mathematical formulation of wave propagation problems.
-A distinctive feature of nonlinear conservation laws is the spontaneous formation of discontinuities, commonly referred to as shock waves, even when the initial conditions are smooth \cite{Dafermos2016, Lax1957, Glimm1965, bressan2000hyperbolic}.
-This behavior is an intrinsic property of the governing equations and not a consequence of numerical approximation.
-The emergence of shocks invalidates classical smooth solution concepts and requires the interpretation of solutions in a weak sense that admits discontinuities \cite{Dafermos2016, Kruzkov1970}.
-An additional theoretical difficulty is that weak solutions are, in general, not unique.
-The selection of the physically relevant solution requires the enforcement of entropy conditions, which express the second law of thermodynamics or analogous admissibility principles \citep{Lax1973, Dafermos2016, Kruzkov1970}.
-Consequently, the numerical approximation of conservation laws must simultaneously ensure conservation in the weak sense and enforce appropriate entropy constraints to guarantee physical consistency.
+Nonlinear hyperbolic conservation laws arise in a wide range of scientific and engineering applications, including compressible fluid dynamics, shallow water flows, gas dynamics, and related transport phenomena \cite{Lax1973, LeVeque2002, Dafermos2016, toro2009riemann, aboussi2023highly, ziggaf2020fvc}.
+A distinctive feature of these models is the spontaneous formation of shock discontinuities, even when the initial conditions are smooth \cite{Dafermos2016, Lax1957, Glimm1965, bressan2000hyperbolic, crandall1980monotone}.
+Once shocks appear, classical differentiable solutions cease to exist, and the governing equations must be interpreted in the weak sense \cite{Dafermos2016, Kruzkov1970}.
+Since weak solutions are generally not unique, the physically relevant solution must be selected through admissibility criteria, most notably entropy conditions \cite{Lax1973, Dafermos2016, Kruzkov1970, tadmor1987entropy}.
+Classical shock-capturing methods, including Godunov-type schemes, ENO and WENO methods, discontinuous Galerkin schemes, and entropy-stable finite-volume formulations, have been developed precisely to approximate such weak entropy solutions while preserving conservation and controlling nonphysical oscillations \cite{LeVeque2002, toro2009riemann, tadmor1987entropy}.